 Dealing with skunk spray is never fun, and it can be particularly challenging when you're trying to rid the smell from an air unit such as an air conditioner or intake vent.
 A couple of natural remedies can work, but chemical approaches may be necessary as well.
 Leaving the smell to go away on its own is not an option since it can then permeate the vent system into the building.

-Spray and Soap Wash
+Use Spray and Soap Wash

 An initial spray and wash of the air unit can reduce the smell somewhat with soap and water, but it won't make skunk spray smell go away.
-Additionally, be careful when scrubbing an air conditioner that you don't bend the delicate fins on the outside of the unit.
+Additionally, be careful when cleaning an air conditioner that you don't bend the delicate fins on the outside of the unit.
 Doing so will damage the air conditioner's ability to produce cold air and could cause a Freon leak.

-Household Quick Mix
+Try a Household Quick Mix

-For a quick solution you can use household products to "cook up" a neutralizing agent.
+For a quick solution, you can use household products to "cook up" a neutralizing agent.
 With a mixture of hydrogen peroxide, baking soda and dish soap, you can create a spray that can break down the oil that causes the skunk smell.
-The mixture consists of a quart of hydrogen peroxide, 2 tbsp. of dish soap other than Dawn soap, and 1/4 cup of regular baking soda.
+The mixture consists of a quart of hydrogen peroxide, 2 tablespoons of dish soap other than Dawn soap, and 1/4 cup of regular baking soda.

-Commercial Cleaning Products
+Apply Commercial Cleaning Products